 6. Philo TV

 Philo TV isn’t that good, as its library doesn’t have premium news and sports channels.
 This makes this platform cheaper ($20/month) with mostly (50+) entertainment and lifestyle channels.
 It supports many devices such as Apple TV, Firestick, Roku, Android TVs, smartphones, and gaming consoles.
 You can hook up 3 devices simultaneously and record content for 30 days without any storage cap.

 Try it here: Philo TV

 This may not be good as Sling or Hulu, but better than AT&T TV and Philo TV.
 FuboTV has reputed news, entertainment, and lifestyle channels except for sports.

 It’s just not having ESPN.
 Aside from this, it’s fairly priced at $55/month for 92 channels up to $80.
 This increase in cost removes the cap for DVR storage and the number of devices supported to simultaneous streaming.

 From Editor’s Desk

-Most of the platforms we’ve recommended would support the wide range of devices like Chromecast or Chromecast-enabled TVs, Android, Apple TV, Amazon Fire, Roku, or even Computers.
-Further, platforms as YouTube and Hulu shall come with more videos/movies alongside just live TV.
+Most of the platforms we’ve recommended would support a wide range of devices like Chromecast or Chromecast-enabled TVs, Android, Apple TV, Amazon Fire, Roku, or even Computers.
+Further, platforms such as YouTube and Hulu shall come with more videos/movies alongside just live TV.
 As all would come with an initial free trial period, we suggest you avail yourself of that option to decide better.
 Happy watching!